-Animal Agriculture
+4.2 Animal Agriculture

-Improved Dairy and Cattle Genetics
+4.2.1 Improved Dairy and Cattle Genetics

 Uganda's dairy herd is characterized by a poor genetic base due to inbreeding and the use of bulls of unknown genetic pedigree.
-In the last two decades, the Ugandan government and development partners have been investing in improving dairy genetics through projects such as the East Africa Dairy Development Project (EADD) started in 2008 intending to double dairy-derived income among 179,000 smallholders.
-EADD was designed to have hubs (a total of 36 over both phases of EADD) organized into five geographic clusters (Kiboga, Central Region; Masak, Central Region; Mukono, Central/Eastern; "Near East", in Eastern Region; and "South Western", in Western Region).
+In the last two decades, the Ugandan government and development partners have been investing in improving dairy genetics through projects such as the East Africa Dairy Development Project (EADD), started in 2008 intending to double dairyderived income among 179,000 smallholders.
+EADD was designed to have 36 hubs over both phases, organized into five geographic clusters (Kiboga, Central Region; Masak, Central Region; Mukono, Central/Eastern; "Near East", in Eastern Region; and "South Western", in Western Region).
 A full list of hubs and clusters is given in Appendix L.